-Liferay Home is the folder from which Liferay DXP launches applications, reads and applies configurations, loads JAR files, generates logs, and more.
+Liferay Home is the folder from which Liferay DXP/Portal launches applications, reads and applies configurations, loads JAR files, generates logs, and more.

 Liferay Home’s location varies depending on installation type:

-In a DXP bundle, Liferay Home is the installation’s top-level folder and it contains the application server.
+In a Liferay Tomcat bundle, Liferay Home is the installation’s top-level folder and it contains the application server.

 Liferay Home Structure¶

-DXP installations contain this folder structure regardless of application server:
+DXP/Portal installations use this folder structure regardless of application server:

 Liferay Home Reference¶